Last updated 1 August 2019

 3.5 Healthera shall promptly inform the Customer if any Personal Data it holds is lost or destroyed or becomes damaged, corrupted, or unusable.
 Healthera will restore such Personal Data at its own expense.

-3.6 Healthera shall notify the Customer immediately if it becomes aware of any unauthorised or unlawful processing of the Customer Supplied Personal Data and in such circumstances shall comply with all requests of the Customer in dealing with the situation.
+3.6 Healthera shall notify the Customer immediately if it becomes aware of any unauthorised or unlawful processing of Personal Data and in such circumstances shall comply with all requests of the Customer in dealing with the situation.

-3.7 Upon termination of the Agreement for any reason, Healthera shall cease processing the Customer Supplied Personal Data and shall destroy or return Customer Supplied Personal Data to the Customer and any copies thereof will be destroyed unless prevented from doing so by law.
+3.8 Upon termination of the Agreement for any reason, Healthera shall cease processing any Personal Data (See Appendix 1) and shall return Personal Data (See Appendix 1) to the Customer and any copies thereof or shall securely destroy all such Data if instructed to do so by the Customer and shall certify that this has been done, unless prevented from doing so by law.

 4 Transfers outside the EEA